Bharat9848/notes/aiAgents.md

  - stricter prompt size
  - At scale switch from cost per token to cost per hour of dedicated hardware by any cloud provider
  - Vector use multi-tenancy database.
+ - Dynamic model selection: Based on number of messages in conversation increasing some threshold we can override model fo complex model from same family.

 ---